kschaubroeck/rstudio-docker/README.md

 * The `-p` flag changes the port used to access RStudio.
 You will need this information later.
 By default, the port is 8787.
 * The `-m` flag changes how much RAM (in gigabytes) is allocated to Docker/RStudio.
 Enter a numeric value.
 * The `-d` flag changes the directory the project is stored within.
 Setting this value means that you can find your project in the Docker container's ~/`-d` directory.
 The default value is the name of the current working directory (i.e. the name of the folder where the terminal is currently running).
-* The 'r' flag adds the rstudio user to the list of users who can use the root sudo command.
+* The `r` flag adds the rstudio user to the list of users who can use the root sudo command.
 This flag accepts no values.

 For example, I could set the server to be accessible from port 1234, allocate 12 gigabytes of RAM, make the project be found in the ~/my-project folder, and make the password `secret` with the following command.